RP6502-OS

 Introduction

 The RP6502-RIA runs a 32-bit protected operating system that you can call from the 6502.
-The RP6502-OS does not use any 6502 system RAM and will not interfere with developing a native 6502 OS.
+The OS does not use any 6502 system RAM and will not interfere with developing a native 6502 OS.

-The RP6502-OS is loosely based on POSIX with an Application Binary Interface (ABI) similar to cc65’s fastcall.
+The OS loosely follows POSIX with an Application Binary Interface (ABI) similar to cc65’s fastcall.
 It provides stdio.h and unistd.h services to both cc65 and llvm-mos compilers.
 There are also calls to access RP6502 features and manage FAT32 filesystems.
-ExFAT is ready to go and will be enabled when the patents expire.

 Memory Map